apinanyogaratnam/golang-vercel-service-template/README.md

-# README Boilerplate
+# Golang Vercel Service Template

-A template of README best practices to make your README simple to understand and easy to use.
+A template of a golang service that can be deployed to Vercel.

 ## Table of Contents